Is The Risk Of Sea Level Rise Affecting Florida Home Prices? A New Study Says Yes

 They found that up until 2012, sales volume of homes in census tracts that were less exposed to sea level rise and homes in tracts more exposed to it were trending similarly.
 That is, the vulnerability of a census tract to sea level rise doesn't seem to have affected how many homes were sold there.

-But from 2013 on, the volume of homes sold in areas with more sea level rise exposure has fallen, as sales in lower-risk coastal tracts have risen.
+But from 2013 on, the volume of homes sold in Florida's coastal areas with more sea level rise exposure has fallen, as sales in the state's lower-risk coastal tracts have risen.

 Interestingly, it took longer for home prices to change.
 Prices of homes in both groups increased similarly from 2013 to 2016.
 But since 2018, prices in more-exposed tracts have started to fall compared to those that are less exposed – a difference of 5-10% in 2020.